📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 MaleAdult

+Meet Gene!
 Gene is a very curious fellow who enjoys watching the current foster home tend to them and the others in the reptile room, usually from the safety of his hide but he is pretty active throughout the day and will explore or bask.
 He is handleable, and seems very curious to be on the ground and roam.
 He loves his food too!
+Gene will need a minimum of a 40 gallon enclosure for adoption.

 Adoption fee: $45